New Radicals: Maybe You've Been Brainwashed Too (1998–1999)

 When asked about it in an interview, Marilyn Manson replied he was "not mad that [Alexander] said he'd kick my ass, I just don't want to be used in the same sentence with Courtney Love" and would "crack his skull open if I see him."
 Beck reported that "I was in a grocery store and he [Alexander] came running up to me, so apologetic, and saying, 'I hope you weren't offended.
 It wasn't supposed to be personal.'
 I was kind of pleased, because he's a big guy."
 The members of Hanson said they weren't really bothered by the song; they saw it as just a pop-culture reference.
 They also co-wrote the song "Lost Without Each Other" from their 2004 album Underneath with Alexander.
 Zac Hanson said that "It was cool working with Gregg... [he]'s definitely a character but he's a cool guy."

 Following the mass media's excitement about the celebrity insults, Alexander explained that the verse, along with the lines directly preceding it ("Health insurance rip off lying / FDA big bankers buying / Fake computer crashes dining / Cloning while they're multiplying") were an experiment to see if the media would focus on the real issues, or on the celebrity ridicule.
 Similar complaints and attacks on Christian religion, American society, politics and corporations can be found in other songs on the album as well, and Alexander would often use promotional interviews to talk about these topics, complaining about—among other things—corrupt, greedy politicians and corporate officers, credit card interest, the poor American social security system, and lack of education.

-The drums on the album's title track were sampled from the XTC song 'All of a Sudden' (from their English Settlement album).
-According to XTC's songwriter Andy Partridge, the sample was used without permission; and the band and its record company eventually received £70,000 in compensation for its use.